-Removal of Confederate symbols turns nasty in New Orleans
+Removal of Confederate symbols gets nasty

 New Orleans — Backlash against a plan to remove prominent Confederate monuments in New Orleans has been tinged by death threats, intimidation and even what may have been the torching of a contractor’s Lamborghini.